-The white grape comes from Italy, Synonyms are Morasso, Timoraccio, Timorazza and Timuassa.
-According to done in 2006 DNA analysis exists one Parent-offspring relationship to the variety Lambruschetto, The early to mid-seasoning vine is prone to millerandage and Botrytis, It tends to yield alcohol-rich white wines with quite lively acidity and aromas of honey, spices and nuts as well as some storage potential.
-The variety has been in the 15th century Piedmont already known and enriched the tablet of Pope Paul III.
+The white grape variety comes from Italy, Synonyms are Morasso, Timoraccio, Timorazza and Timuassa.
+According to in 2006 DNA analysis there is one Parent-offspring relationship to the variety Lambruschetto, The early to medium maturing vine is susceptible to millerandage and Botrytis, It tends to produce alcohol-rich white wines with quite lively acidity and aromas of honey, spices and nuts as well as a certain storage potential.
+The variety has been in the 15th century Piedmont known and enriched the tablet of Pope Paul III.
 (1468-1549).
-It was widespread in the 19th century and the wine became more abundant Germany and in the Switzerland exported as blended wine.
-After phylloxera disaster but it was in favor of more fertile varieties like Cortese given up.
-From the year 1987 she was revived by the winemaker Walter Massa, who also successfully for the DOC classification Colli Tortonesi Timorasso began.
-She will be in the two provinces Asti and Alessandria is grown and is also in DOC wine Monferrato authorized.
+It was widespread in the 19th century and the wine was replenished in large quantities Germany and in the Switzerland exported as a blend wine.
+After phylloxera disaster but was in favor of more fertile varieties like Cortese given up.
+From 1987 it was revived by the winegrower Walter Massa, who was also successful for the DOC classification Colli Tortonesi Timorasso began.
+It is in the two provinces Asti and Alessandria grown and is also in DOC wine Monferrato authorized.
 The Italian acreage in 2010 was 129 hectares (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : MIPAAF - National Vine Certification Service